 Winston Churchill by Yousef Karsh

 Karsh was hired by the Canadian government to do this portrait and knew he would have very little time to make the picture.
 He began by researching Churchill, taking notes on all of the prime minister’s habits, quirks, attitudes and tendencies.
-When he finally got Churchill seated in the chair, with lights blazing, Churchill snapped “You have two minutes.
+When he finally got Churchill seated in the chair, with lights blazing, Churchill snapped.
+“You have two minutes.
 And that’s it, two minutes.”
-The truth was that Churchill was angry that he had not been told he was to be photographed; he lit a fresh cigar and puffed mischievously.
+The truth was that Churchill was annoyed that he had not been told he was to be photographed; he lit a fresh cigar and puffed mischievously.

-The next photo Karsh took, where Churchill was smiling, was less memorable:
+The first photo captured the ‘determined’ look on Churchill’s face, which was in fact a reflection of his indignantcy.
+The next photo Karsh took, where Churchill was smiling, however, was less memorable:

 See Karsh’s famous portrait photos here.
 Also, follow me and Iconic Photos on Twitter here.

-78 thoughts on “Winston Churchill by Yousef Karsh”
+79 thoughts on “Winston Churchill by Yousef Karsh”

 1. taken in december 1941 in ottawa. in fact there were three pictures . the first one called the roaring lion was not very liked by his wife clementine. but it depicts churchill in a defiant mood.